List of Dolphins (NRL) records: Most points for the club

 By the end of the Dolphins' inaugural season, goal-kicking winger Jamayne Isaako recorded both the highest number of NRL tries and highest number of points in the 2023 competition, a feat last achieved in 1990 by Mal Meninga of the Canberra Raiders.
-At the 2025 Dally M Awards, Isaako was named as the "Top Pointscorer of the Year".
+Isaako was also the top pointscorer in the 2025 NRL season.

+In round 24 of the 2026 NRL season, Jamayne Isaako scored 1000 club points in the fewest NRL games (93); this broke the 1981 record (98) of Michael Cronin (Parramatta Eels).